Essential Considerations for Post-Collision Vehicle Repairs

 Valerie Raskovic

-Having had personal experience in the auto body industry I have witnessed some of the industries shortcomings and challenges.
-To aid the consumer in understanding all of the factors that may influence their vehicle collision repair process I have sorted each factor in one of 3 categories:
+Having had personal experience in the auto body industry, I have witnessed some of the industry's shortcomings and challenges.
+To aid the consumer in understanding all of the factors that may influence their vehicle collision repair process, I have sorted each factor into one of 3 categories:

 - Vehicle Insurance imposed standards